ugo-emekauwa/hx-datastore-safeguard/README.md

                                    {"Name": "datastore2", "Size": 7, "SizeUnit": "TB", "BlockSize": 8192})
     ```

-    If the **hx_datastore_safeguard.py** script is executed again after the safeguarded datastores have been corrected, no changes are made as shown below.
+    If **hx_datastore_safeguard.py** is executed again after the safeguarded datastores have been corrected, no changes are made as shown below.

     ![Safeguarded Datastores Added, Settings Now Match](./assets/Safeguarded_Datastores_Added_Settings_Now_Match.png "Safeguarded Datastores Added, Settings Now Match")

-4. Here is an example of the output from the **hx_datastore_safeguard.py** script if safeguarded datastores in the script are missing from the targeted HyperFlex cluster.
+4. Here is an example of the output from **hx_datastore_safeguard.py** if safeguarded datastores are missing from the targeted HyperFlex cluster.

     ![Missing Safeguarded Datastores](./assets/Missing_Safeguarded_Datastores.png "Missing Safeguarded Datastores")